AlaaSHafeez/DevOps-Ass./README.md

   -----------------------------------------------------------------------------------------------------------------------------------------------------------

-  NOW we will be using Ansible as our deployment tool:
+  NOW we will be using Ansible as our change managment tool:

 1. Installing Python 3, Ansible, and the openshift module:
   >>	sudo apt update && sudo apt install -y python3 && sudo apt install -y python3-pip && sudo pip3 install ansible && sudo pip3 install openshift